Use our livett cartwright mortgage quiz

 What are Bell-Livett and Livett-Cartwright houses?

-The houses were also known as Leeds Corporation houses and around 2,500 were built in the years between 1948 and 1956.
+The houses were also known as Leeds Corporation houses, and around 2,500 were built between 1948 and 1956.

 In time, much of this non-traditional housing – including Livett-Cartwright steel-framed houses – developed construction defects through the corrosion of the relatively poor quality steel that was used, or contaminants in the concrete, or both.